 These days, home winemaking is making a comeback, especially in Canada.
 It’s picking up steam in the United States as well.
 Part of this is because there’s a large demand for wines that aren’t produced using questionable farming techniques.

 Did you know that the coffee industry has a track record of less-than-ideal practices?
-Find out about the best single-cup coffee maker and the fair trade coffees that you can brew in it!
+Find out about the best single-cup coffee maker and the fair trade coffees that you can brew in it.

 The introduction of boxed wine kits has also been helpful in encouraging home winemaking.
 A wide variety of wine types can be enjoyed this way.
 I do need to mention something about the quality of some of these kits, however.
 Some are definitely better than others.
-For instance, if the second ingredient is invert sugar, then this will likely make the wine taste thin.
+For example, if the second ingredient is invert sugar, then this will likely make the wine taste thin.
 Invert sugar is good for baking and perhaps country wines.
 It’s not good for regular wine making because it leaves a tart aftertaste.
 The next thing to check is where the fruit for the wine you want comes from.
 Finally, if the price of what seems like a good quality wine is too good to be true, then it is.